Sparkling Silent Silhouette

 “All men by nature desire knowledge” (Socrates, 384 BC – 322 BC, Metaphysics)

-© [Syayid Sandi Sukandi] and [Sparkling Silent Silhouette], [2006-forever].
+© [Syayid Sandi Sukandi] and [Sparkling Silent Silhouette], [2006-2020].
 Unauthorized use and/or duplication of this material without express and written permission from this blog’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to [Syayid Sandi Sukandi] and [Sparkling Silent Silhouette] with appropriate and specific direction to the original content.

 Thank you for visiting, and reading Sparkling Silent Silhouette.